josejhkim/tp/docs/UserGuide.md

 **Format:** `list`

-Details:
 - This command displays every guest in the currently selected wedding.
 - No prefixes are required for this command.
-Anything typed after the `list` command will be ignored
+Anything typed after the `list` command will be ignored.
 - It updates the current view by removing any filters, ensuring that all guests are shown.

 **Example:**
 - Running `list` will update the display to show all guests stored in the currently selected wedding.

 ## Managing Tables
 ---

 ### Adding a Table : `addTable`